-Every now and then life has a way of giving you a… well reality check.
+Now and then life has a way of giving you a… well, reality check.
 I received mine last night in the form a simple enough question from one of my graduate students.
 “What makes you so passionate about business?”

-I’m almost ashamed to say it but I gave one of those common responses; “I’m thankful for the opportunities I’ve had and want to giveback”.
+I’m almost ashamed to say it, but I gave one of those common responses; “I’m thankful for the opportunities I’ve had and wanted to giveback.”

 So there you have the story that shaped my core, one that took root four decades before I existed and will continue long after I’m gone.